cosmos/gravity-bridge/module/x/gravity/spec/01_definitions.md

 ### Validator Set Delta

-This is a term for the difference between the validator set currently in the Peggy Ethereum contract and the actual validator set on the Cosmos chain.
+This is a term for the difference between the validator set currently in the Gravity Ethereum contract and the actual validator set on the Cosmos chain.
 Since the validator set may change every single block there is essentially guaranteed to be some nonzero `Validator set delta` at any given time.

 ### Claim